 Azure’s role-based certifications align with real-world job positions and responsibilities for folks working in cloud.
 Find the position or skillset you want to end up with and reverse engineer a path from where you are today.

 How do I get started with Azure certification?

 Take an online course, set up a free Azure account and experiment, poke around on Microsoft Learn, or ask your friends and colleagues.
 Once you’ve learned what you need schedule your certification exam and then . . . profit?

 Don’t worry if you’re new to it.
 When getting started with your first cloud certification, it can feel like a lot.
-But with the AZ-900 Azure Fundamentals certification, many go in with no experience.
-Don’t get deterred by jargon or how confusing Azure exam names can be.
+Many people with no experience begin with the Azure Fundamentals Certification, which you receive after you pass the AZ-900 Exam.
+Don’t get deterred by jargon and how confusing Azure exam names can be.
 Pick the Azure certification you want to study for, find material that works for you, and stay the course.

 It’s a bit like the cliché bit of wisdom/dad joke: “How do you eat an elephant?
 One bite at a time.”
 (Translation for vegetarians or others not keen on devouring Dumbo: You’ve got to start somewhere.
 Just start and don’t stop.)

 Azure cert exam?
 You shall pass!
 ACG can help you master Azure skills and advance your cloud career.